-- 1. Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Master Plan. - 2.
-Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.
+- Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.

 4.0 List any special public information or involvement meetings or efforts to be conducted by this Board or Commission: